Armour-piercing, capped, ballistic capped shell: Ballistic cap

 By 1910 it was well-established that the aerodynamically optimal form of a solid projectile does not lend itself to best-attainable armour penetration, and remedies were devised.

 A ballistic cap (BC) is a hollow thin-walled aerodynamically shaped metal cone mounted on the top of a projectile to cover it with a more aerodynamically efficient shape.
 This reduces drag in flight, so higher velocity and hence range is obtained giving better penetration over longer distances.
 On impact, the ballistic cap will break off or collapse without affecting the impact performance of the armour-piercing cap and penetrator.

 Ballistic caps are used on a great variety of projectiles other than APCBC shells and exist to allow the projectile or cap underneath to have a less aerodynamic shape more suitable for the effect of the munition.
 They are most often fitted by pressing the edges of the cone into a groove around the edge of the projectile or AP cap.

 Armour-piercing cap

-The primary job of an armour-piercing cap (AP cap, most often shortened to cap) is to protect the tip of the penetrator (the shell) on impact, which could otherwise shatter and not penetrate.
-It consist of a metal cap, often solid in structure, which, is mounted on top of the projectile lying against the tip.
+The primary job of an armour-piercing cap (AP cap, most often shortened to cap) is to protect the tip of the penetrator on impact, which could otherwise shatter and not penetrate.
+It consists of a metal cap, often solid in structure, which is mounted on top of the projectile lying against the tip.
 Depending on the purpose of the cap, different designs exist.
 Among other things, the cap can be made of soft metal (soft cap), or hard metal (hard cap).